ivarref/spa-monkey/network-failures.md

 ## Introduction
 This post will examine how the [Datomic on-premise peer library](https://www.datomic.com/on-prem.html) handles and responds to network failures.
+The version tested is `1.0.7075`.

 Datomic uses the [Apache Tomcat JDBC Connection Pool](https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html) for SQL connection management.
 PostgreSQL is used as the underlying storage in this test.